 I organise my whole work & personal life in Notion.
 Everything I need to stay organised and productive is available in a single app. 👉🏻 Notion.so

 I use Fastmail for my personal and business email.
-One of my favourite features (apart from them being really fast) is that I can add up to 100 domains and 600 alias names on a single account.
-Great for those involved in multiple projects. 👉🏻 Fastmail.com
+One of my favourite features is the ability to manage all my domains emails within a single account.
+There isn't a free plan but you get what you pay for. 👉🏻 Fastmail.com

 The collaboration suite from Google gives you everything you will ever need for productivity.
 I’ve used Workplace (formerly G Suite) for as long as I can remember.
 I haven’t got a single Microsoft product installed on my Mac.
 You can sign up for a free 14-day 👉🏻 Google Workspace.